 The main objective of marketing is to grow brand awareness, generate and nurture leads and support the sales operations.
 In order to do so marketers can set up goals such as:

-In order to make the goal setting process truly effective companies should bear in mind that SMART goals can be limited when it comes to long-term organizational objectives.
+In order to make the goal setting process truly effective companies should bear in mind that this technique can be limited when it comes to long-term organizational objectives.
 Therefore, it is important to regularly review the goals and allow for flexibility in their adjustments.
 We suggest you review and adjust one's goals on a monthly basis to review the progress and implement adjustments if neccessary.

 To do so, you should set a clear action plan of steps to achieve your goals.
 The action plan should include milestones and potential pitfalls might have to be overcome, and a schedule for achieving goals.